-For job seekers with lesser than prior work experience, a resume objective provides an opportunity for the candidate to speak to the hiring manager and show the hiring manager both passion for the job and core competencies as a candidate.
+For job seekers with lesser than prior work experience.
+A resume objective provides an opportunity for the candidate to speak to the hiring manager.
+And show the hiring manager both a passion for the job and core competencies as a candidate.

 Jared Brox describes, "passionate employees are engaged employees.
 They believe in the work they do and that they have a vested interest in the success of their company."
 As Jared alludes, passion is a pivotal part of what makes an employee "great."